-That is why professional painters will use a substance that is not paint if they need to cover the surface of metal.
+That is why professional painters will use a substance that is not a type of paint – if they need to cover the surface of the shiny metals.

-Before we come to those best paints or substances that can be used for painting wrought iron railings, let us try to understand why metal resists paint?
+Before we come to those best paints, coatings, or substances that can be used for painting wrought iron railings, let us try to understand why metal resists paint in the first place?

 The reason why paint tends to slide off most metal is pretty simple.
 The surface of metal consists of a crystalline structure.

-Paint sticks because at a microscopic level, many materials such as wood for example have imperfections that allow paint to take hold.
+Paint sticks because, at a microscopic level, many materials such as wood for example have imperfections that allow the paint to take hold.

 The rough surface, pits, and the like give the paint something to hold on to when it dries.